nssanch/teaching_datasci/game_of_life/GOL_04.md

 ### Lab Overview

+Reconsider the science and mathematics of our approach.

+### Lab Objectives

 Our learning goals for this notebook:
++ Learn and implement a convolution for the Game of Life.
 + Reinforce a science and mathematics based approach to problem solving.
 + Introduction to learning new mathematics through code.

-### Lab Objectives

-Our learning goals for this notebook:
-+ Learn and implement a convolution for the Game of Life.
-+ Reinforce and reflect upon our prior implementations.

 ## Lab